robertwenquan/nyu-course-assignment/web-search-engine/ps1/docs/architecture.md

 #### Overview

-Despite we can make it a messy all-in-one simple crawler, it will not be scalable to make large crawls.
+Despite we can make it a messy all-in-one crawler in one source file running on local machine, it will not be scalable to make large crawls.
-So we make two modes to run for this web crawler:
+With this consideration, we make two modes to run for this web crawler:

-* Local mode
+* Local mode: target for testing and small crawls
- * Target for testing and small crawls
+* Scalable mode: target for large crawls

-* Scalable mode
+For the local mode, all of the resources will be used in the local instance, say the laptop

- * Target for large crawls
+For the scalable mode, it is designed to work on Amazon AWS

 #### Terms